percygautam/NITH-Result-Portal/README.md

 > For [Click for FireFox](https://github.com/mozilla/geckodriver/releases)
 > For [Click for safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10)

-Step 3: Extract the downloaded driver onto a project folder and enter the path to driver in dataextractor.py file.
+Step 3: Extract the downloaded driver onto a project folder and enter the path to driver in dataextractor.py file (only for creating database)

 Step 4: Set path variable to the environment.
 Paste this command to the terminal
 ```sh